sylhare/sylhare.github.io/_posts/2016-01-05-Estimation-in-Agile.md

 ### Advantages

-- Estimates allows to predict when a substantial increment of value will be delivered
+- Estimate allows to predict when a substantial increment of value will be delivered
 - Estimates help our stakeholders plan ahead.
 It is part of the value we provide.
 - Estimates can de-risk scope of uncertain size and complexity
 - Estimated work can be traded in and out of scope for other work of similar size.
-Without estimates you can't trade.
+Without estimates, you can't trade.
 - Estimating a task brings value, because its process involves more details and understanding of the requirements.

 ### Drawbacks

 - Estimates can be inaccurate and set false expectations
 - Estimation can be seen as commitment which could be use against yourself
-- Estimation is time consuming
+- Estimation is time-consuming

 ## III.
 Techniques